 • Cast bars are poured into a mould and have a rougher finish.
 They contain exactly the same gold and are valued the same way.

-• Assay certificates — keep them.
+• Assay certificates.
+Keep them.
 They do not change the gold content, but they speed up confirmation and reassure on provenance.

 Tax on selling gold bars

 Gold bars are not legal tender, so unlike Sovereigns and Britannias they are not exempt from Capital Gains Tax.
 A gain above your annual CGT allowance may be taxable.
 Investment gold is generally exempt from VAT.
 GoldPaid is not a tax adviser.
 Check your own position with HMRC or a qualified accountant before selling.
+For the reasoning, and for how the £6,000 personal-possessions rule applies to a bar, see why UK gold coins are CGT-free and bars are not.

 How to sell gold bars by post